Jitenda-singh/aida/aidafront/README.md

 After successful build, go inside build folder

-Copy all the files, add permission 'PublicRead' and upload it in Amazon S3 bucket: aida-develop-front and Set permissions:
+Upload all the files inside the build folder to AWS S3 bucket: aida-develop-front by setting Permissions as "Grant public-read access".

+Go to AWS CloudFront.
+Search for 'aida-develop-front'.
+Open the 'aida-develop-front' distribution.
+Go to Invalidations tab and Create invalidation by adding "/*" in object paths.

+After that, you can use https://{CloudFrontDistributionDomainName} link to access the login page of the Front end application.